SalmaLaabdallaoui/Salma-s-kitchen/README.md

 ---

-## **🚀 Installation Instructions**
+## **🚀 Installation Instructions for Mac**

-After extracting the repository, open VS Code, or other code editor and open the project folder.
+After extracting the repository, open VS Code, or other code editor and open the project folder, preferrably VS Code.
 Follow these steps to set up and run the project:

 ### **1️⃣ Install Frontend Dependencies**